 - … you get the idea.

-Of course, the event platform can vary, in terms of the actual experience to include everything from a one-to-one conversation, that we might call consulting or mentoring, to something one-to-many that’s still interactive; a small workshop, like the live events we present at Mequoda Group, or a large conference, like Beadwork’s Bead Fest.
+Of course, the event platform can vary, in terms of the actual experience to include everything from a one-to-one conversation that we might call consulting or mentoring, to something one-to-many that’s still interactive; a small workshop, like the Intensive that we present at Mequoda Group, or a large conference, like Beadwork’s Bead Fest.

-Similarly, there’s a remarkable willingness to attend concerts, even though for little more than nothing the music can be downloaded.
+Similarly, there’s a remarkable willingness to attend concerts, even though for a little more than nothing the music can be downloaded.
 Music lovers want the live experience.

 While press releases are still recommended for your events, we’re finding that dedicated event websites are showing up more prominently in Google.
 When we spend the time to add the Mequoda Intensive to event listing websites, we can conquer the entire first page of Google for our targeted keywords because our page and all of the event listing pages show up.